controlshift/tijuana_client/README.md

-porpoise_external_actions
+tijuana_client_
 =========================

-An API client in ruby for the Purpose Platform External Actions API
+An exceptionally simple client for Getup's Tijuana